petschau/WinFellow/content/post/2019-07-12-WinFellow v0.5.8 released.md

 -  IPF Access API files were updated to the latest version, and support for it was enabled in 64 bit builds

 See the included file ChangeLog.txt for a full list of changes, including minor bug fixes which may not be listed above.

-Please report any issues you find with this pre-release build in our issue tracker: https://github.com/petschau/WinFellow/issues